 Successful projects under both schemes must be delivered either before 31 July 2019 or before 31 July 2020.

 Previous successful applicants include Dr Rasool Erfani, who used the Innovation and Industrial Engagement Fund to develop a prototype for a device that can allow patients with tracheostomies to talk earlier during their treatment.

 Marloes Peeters used the Business Engagement Fund to make a recent UK patent filing.
-She used the funding to purchase nanoparticles needed for her research, cover travel expenses and pay for some student time to support the project development.
+Through the funding she was able to purchase nanoparticles needed for her research, cover travel expenses and pay for some student time to support the project development.

 The Business Engagement Schemes are funded by the Research and Knowledge Exchange Directorate to stimulate academic engagement with business and external partners resulting in opportunities for impact and high quality applied research activity.

 Martha Sama, Head of Business Engagement at Manchester Metropolitan University, said: “These new funding opportunities are a great way to encourage further collaboration with businesses.
 The opportunities are suitable for a range of commercial opportunities both large and small.”